XingxinHE/Hex/pages/Glossary.md

 - *pre-condition*: a condition that must hold upon entry into a piece of code, such as a function or a loop.

-- *program*: code (possibly with associated data) that is sufficiently complete to be executed by a computer.

-- *programming*: the art of expressing solutions to problems as code.

 - *programming language*: a language for expressing programs.

 - *pseudo code*: a description of a computation written in an informal notation rather than a programming language.

-- *pure virtual function*: a virtual function that must be overridden in a derived class.

-- *RAII*: (“Resource Acquisition Is Initialization”) a basic technique for resource management based on scopes.

 - *range*: a sequence of values that can be described by a start point and an end point.
 For example,  `[0:5)`  means the values 0, 1, 2, 3, and 4.

-- *recursion*: the act of a function calling itself; see also iteration.

-- *reference*: (1) a value describing the location of a typed value in memory; (2) a variable holding such a value.

 - *regular expression*: a notation for patterns in character strings.

 - *regular*: a semiregular type that is equality-comparable (see  `std::regular`  concept).
 After a copy, the copied object compares equal to the original object.
 A regular type behaves similarly to built-in types like  `int`  and can be compared with  `==` .
 In particular, an object of a regular type can be copied and the result of a copy is a separate object that compares equal to the original.
 See also *semiregular type*.

 - *requirement*: (1) a description of the desired behavior of a program or part of a program; (2) a description of the assumptions a function or template makes of its arguments.

-- *resource*: something that is acquired and must later be released, such as a file handle, a lock, or memory.
-See also handle, owner.

 - *rounding*: conversion of a value to the mathematically nearest value of a less precise type.